vhscom/after-dark/README.md

 ![Open Graph sharing card screenshot](https://codeberg.org/vhs/after-dark/raw/branch/master/images/docs/feat-instant-view-fs8.png "Example Telegram Instant View for After Dark")

-To create an Instant View for your site simply [create your own](https://instantview.telegram.org/my/) IV template modeling from the example here:
+To create an Instant View for your site [create your own](https://instantview.telegram.org/my/) IV template modeling from the example here:

 ```yaml
 # enable for items in the post section